Circaevum/circaevum-dao-phase-1/README.md

 - Serve as a flywheel for innovation and growth
 - Be visualized using Circaevum, naturally

 Circaevum is a 3D graphics engine for Time.
 A system to aggregate, index, visualize, and navigate TimeStamps across datasets.
 As the Solana Blockshin emphasizes the use of TimeStamps for its Proof of History (PoH) consensus mechanism, this is a fitting system to incorporate Circaevum as a DAO with respect to.
-The Circaevum DAO is a Realms' Community Token DAO on the Solana blockchain.
+The Circaevum DAO is a Realms' Community Token DAO on the Solana blockchain, and can be found here: https://app.realms.today/dao/FDerj19PyQytsD1rL4NGpSeXWT8d7WdRABBxxCEnDj6d

 ---